 SOURCE: News On Japan

 Japan is experiencing its greatest hardships since World War II as it tackles the aftermath of an earthquake, tsunami and a growing nuclear crisis, Prime Minister Naoto Kan says.
 In a televised statement, Mr Kan warned of sweeping power cuts to come.
+He said the situation at the quake-hit Fukushima nuclear plant remained grave, a day after an explosion at a reactor.

 Meanwhile, police have warned that the death toll in tsunami-hit Miyagi prefecture alone could exceed 10,000.